 2. Ginger Root

+This antihistamine is best used for fighting nausea, vomiting, and dizziness.
+All of which are symptoms of motion sickness.
 Here’s a list of side-effects and general precautions to look out for when you’re eyeing up the Dramamine bottles at the local pharmacy.

-Hunt Down an Omnidirectional Treadmill
+6. Hunt Down an Omnidirectional Treadmill

+We’ve always dreamed of playing VR games with one of the fancy new omnidirectional treadmills that are trickling into the market.
 Generally, they don’t come cheap—but if you have the cash (and the patience), they offer the most immersion possible.
-Be prepared, however, to do more homework than hopping over to a digital shopping cart and clicking “Buy”.
+Be prepared, however, to do more homework than hopping over to a digital shopping cart and clicking ‘buy’.

+Most omnidirectional treadmills are still in the early phase of their consumer rollouts.
+You might have to send some emails to relevant PR people just to get your hands on one of these in a backroom product demo.
 However, the tradeoffs between thumbsticks and a fully realized omnidirectional treadmill should be apparent here.
 Since an omnidirectional treadmill is activated by your legs and feet, in-game motion won’t feel nearly as artificial as if you were using a thumbstick to move around.

+Motion sickness affects almost 80% of people who try VR.
 Beyond hurting your own experience, there’s no doubt that motion sickness is hurting the accessibility of VR for many other people who hope to join you.
 That said, it may be useful to pay attention to some of the resources I’ve listed above.

 How do you fight VR-induced motion sickness?
 Please let us know in the comments.